ryantd42/NY-Legislative-Git/2023/A2870B-2023/bill.md

  woman  or a woman up to one year after childbirth] PERINATAL INDIVIDUAL, including [a] ANY  practitioner  attending  the  [woman's]  INDIVIDUAL'S child, FROM CONCEPTION up to one year [after childbirth] POSTPARTUM.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD03810-05-4
+ A. 2870--B  2

   §  2.
 Subdivisions 3 and 4 of section 2500-k of the public health law,
- subdivision 4 as renumbered by chapter 463 of  the  laws  of  2017,  are

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD03810-03-4
- A. 2870--A  2

- renumbered subdivisions 4 and 5 and a new subdivision 3 is added to read as follows:
+ subdivision 4 as renumbered by chapter 463 of  the  laws  of  2017,  are renumbered subdivisions 4 and 5 and a new subdivision 3 is added to read as follows:
   3. MATERNAL DEPRESSION SCREENINGS.
-(A) THE COMMISSIONER, IN CONSULTA- TION WITH OTHER RELEVANT STAKEHOLDERS, SHALL DEVELOP AND  PUBLISH  GUID- ANCE AND STANDARDS FOR INCORPORATING MATERNAL DEPRESSION SCREENINGS INTO ROUTINE  PERINATAL CARE.
-THIS GUIDANCE SHALL INCLUDE, BUT NOT BE LIMITED TO, RECOMMENDATIONS AND BEST PRACTICES RELATED TO:
+(A) THE COMMISSIONER, IN CONSULTA- TION WITH THE OFFICE OF MENTAL HEALTH, AND OTHER RELEVANT  STAKEHOLDERS, SHALL  DEVELOP  AND  PUBLISH  GUIDANCE  AND  STANDARDS FOR INCORPORATING MATERNAL DEPRESSION SCREENINGS INTO ROUTINE PERINATAL CARE.
+THIS  GUID- ANCE  SHALL  INCLUDE,  BUT  NOT  BE LIMITED TO, RECOMMENDATIONS AND BEST PRACTICES RELATED TO:
   (I) WHEN MATERNAL  HEALTH  CARE  PROVIDERS  SHOULD  INITIATE  MATERNAL DEPRESSION  SCREENINGS  AND HOW OFTEN SUCH SCREENINGS SHOULD BE REPEATED THROUGHOUT PREGNANCY AND THE POSTPARTUM PERIOD;